cloud

 Familiarity with publishing platform standards helps reduce technical issues during upload and distribution.

-• Hiring based only on single-image samples rather than full book work
+• Hiring based only on low pricing or isolated artwork samples

 • Skipping structured review and approval stages

-• Treating illustration as separate from the overall publishing strategy
+• Treating illustration separately from the publishing process

 Conclusion